jbrennan/SmolHTML/Smol/index.md

 }
 ```

 An html document has 0 or more "nodes" (tags) at the top level.
 It might have a `<!doctype>` tag, and it ideally should have an `<html>` tag too.
-Our `Document.parse(:)` implementation asks the given parsing context to parse out `Node`s until it an error is thrown or we've reached the end of the tokens.
+Our `Document.parse(:)` implementation asks the given parsing context to parse out `Node`s until an error is thrown or we've reached the end of the tokens.
 Then, we search through that array of nodes, looking for the `html` node, and finally, we return the document initialized with that found node (and we ignore any doctype or other nodes we might find).
 If we can't find any html node, we throw an error indicating such.
 It might be that the program really didn't contain an html tag, or more likely, that our `Node` parser failed to handle something inside the html node and errored out.

 Our parser system is going to be kind of strict in what it accepts, which is contrary to how the Big Browsers tend to work, where they'll accept pretty much anything you throw at them.
 Our approach favours simplicity of implementation to get concepts across, at the cost of compatibility with lots of websites.
 As you build out your browser, feel free to expand what your parser can handle :)